 As well as providing palliative care, Cranford Hospice has a strong educational and learning service, offering several programmes and opportunities for those working in primary and secondary care settings in the wider community.

-We are part of Presbyterian Support East Coast which is a registered charity.
+We are a registered charity.
 While the Hawke's Bay District Health Board funds part of our running costs, we are required to fundraise $2.8 million this year to maintain services.
 This shortfall comes mainly from generous donations from the community.

 Cranford Hospice is a smokefree environment.